hapax/hapax.github.io/assets/reality.md

 things, the shells and pebbles, we may, like Newton, stumble onto deeper truths in that undiscovered sea.

-One of these grand secrets is that everything is interesting; this is one the perks of being a scientist, that you get to see the universe as a kind of fractal of wonder, exhibiting wonder in every object and at every length scale.
+One of these deep truths is that everything is interesting; this is one the perks of being a scientist, that you get to see the universe as a kind of fractal of wonder, exhibiting wonder in every object and at every length scale.
 Einstein wrote a paper about tea